thibauts/node-castv2/README.md

 The platform receiver `receiver-0` implements the `urn:x-cast:com.google.cast.receiver` namespace / protocol which provides an interface to *launch*, *stop*, and *query the status* of running applications. `receiver-0` also broadcast status messages on this namespace when other senders launch, stop, or affect the status of running apps.
 It also allows to check app for availability.

 The protocol is JSON encoded and is request / response based.
-Requests include a `type` field containing the type of the request, namely `LAUNCH`, `STOP`, `GET_STATUS` and `GET_APP_AVAILABILITY`, and a `requestId` field that will be reflected in the receiver's response and allows the sender to pair request and responses. `requestId` is not shown in the table below but must be present in event request.
+Requests include a `type` field containing the type of the request, namely `LAUNCH`, `STOP`, `GET_STATUS` and `GET_APP_AVAILABILITY`, and a `requestId` field that will be reflected in the receiver's response and allows the sender to pair request and responses. `requestId` is not shown in the table below but must be present in every request.
 In the wild it is an initially random integer that gets incremented for each subsequent request.

 | **Message payload**                                  | **Description**
 |:-----------------------------------------------------|:-----------------------------------------------------------------------